 We have put together a Checklist for Slip and Fall Accidents to help people who have been hurt in a fall, no matter the location.
 However, when someone suffers an injury in a Florida restaurant, it is important to remember that these are business owners who know their risks and usually have liability insurance policies in place to cover accident claims.
 These can be tougher cases.
 Why?

-Restaurant insurance coverage means insurance adjusters and insurance defense lawyers are already in place, ready to help the restaurant defend itself from being held legally liable for the damages that result from an accident on the premises.
+When a restaurant has insurance coverage that means insurance adjusters and insurance defense lawyers are already in place, ready to help the restaurant defend itself from this type of premises liability claim.

 Historically, restaurants have been relatively successful at avoiding or minimizing responsibility for accidents and resulting injuries.
 They have done this by arguing that the facts to not support a finding that the restaurant acted negligently or that the customer was largely responsible for not paying attention.